 - You have a fear of failure, so you don’t even start working on them.

 - Your goals turn out too hard to keep going after them.

 This section would be loved by the academics, so we placed it near the end.
 The general reader may easily skip this and go to the Final Words.

 - Bodily sensation — experiencing pleasurable bodily sensations, avoiding pain or discomfort

 - Physical well-being — feeling healthy, avoiding illness

 - Exploration — satisfying curiosity, avoiding ignorance

-- Understanding — gaining knowledge and making sense, avoiding misconceptions, errors and confusions
+- Understanding — gaining knowledge and making sense, avoiding misconceptions, errors, and confusion

 - Intellectual creativity — engaging in original thinking and novelty, avoiding familiarity